Master of Human Resources Application Instructions

 Applicants must have a bachelor's degree from a regionally accredited college or university by the time they enroll.
 Students accepted into the program have a wide range of academic backgrounds, including the social sciences, business, the humanities, and other areas.
 The admission committee does not require a major in a particular area.
 Applications will be only considered upon receipt of all materials.

-- Submit two letters of reference on forms provided below.
+- Two letters of reference on provided forms.
 Select professional and academic supporters who know you and can appraise your ability to do academic work at the graduate level in HR.
 One letter should come from an employer.